Q) Why should I register?

 Q) How can I find out what contracts are coming up that I can bid for?

-EDF Energy requires our help to source companies who can match their requirements, as do the major contractors.
+EDF Energy requires the Suffolk Chamber of Commerces help to source companies who can match their requirements, as will the major contractors.
 This is a large project that will be delivered over forthcoming years.
 Once we are informed by EDF Energy on which major contractors are being invited to tender, we aim to make sure that the companies bidding for these contracts are aware of the Local and Regional supplier databases; passing on details of the “Ready” companies that meet the respective requirements.

 Q) What can I do to increase my chances of being invited to tender?